Dupuis

 Éditions Dupuis S.A. ([dypɥi]) is a Belgian publisher of comic albums and magazines.

-Based in Marcinelle near Charleroi, Dupuis was founded in 1922 by Jean Dupuis, and is mostly famous for its comic albums and magazines.
+Based in Marcinelle near Charleroi, Dupuis is mostly famous for its comic albums and magazines.
 Initially a French language publisher, it now publishes numerous editions in both the French language and Dutch.
 Other language editions are mostly licensed to other publishers.
-For a considerable period of time, Dupuis was a family-owned enterprise.
-However it was sold in the early 1980's and has since undergone multiple ownership changes.

-Origin
+History

+Early years

+Dupuis was founded in 1922 by Jean Dupuis (1875–1952).